-James Governor forwarded me a blog entry called Management by Marching Around which reviews a book called “No Yelling: The 9 Secrets of Marine Corps Leadership You Must Know to Win in Business“.
-No doubt James thought I would be amused because of the relationship to the title of my own blog.
-But reading the entry got me thinking about military analogies in business.
+James Governor sent me an article called Management by Marching Around which reviews the book “No Yelling: The 9 Secrets of Marine Corps Leadership You Must Know to Win in Business.”
+While I’m amused by the similarity to the title of my own blog, it got me thinking about military analogies in business.

 When people invoke military analogies for leadership in business, they usually project a structure of command and control.
-For example, decisions are made on high by people who are nowhere near the battlefield and communicated down to the line soldiers.
+Decisions are made by senior people who are nowhere near the battlefield and communicated down to the line soldiers.
 Sergeants drill conformity and uniformity into soldiers so that they can instantly respond to instructions and resist the temptation to use their own intuition.
-Images of vast numbers of men operating lock-step come to mind.
+Images of vast numbers of people operating in lock-step come to mind.

 Why are these analogies so prevalent?
 With the rise of very large businesses in the industrial age, organizations only had two other large institutions to compare themselves against: the Church and the Military.
 Both were very structured and hierarchical.
-Thomas Malone, in The Future of Work, claims that the reason is that the cost of communication was so high:
+In The Future of Work, Thomas Malone claims the reason was the cost of communication was so high:

 “When the only means of communication is face-to-face conversation, egalitarian decision making among a large number of people usually just takes too long.”